-The school admits children to the nursery class in the September of the school year in which a child attains the age of 4 years (the school year runs from 1 September to the 31st August).
-A maximum of 52 places are currently designated for 15 hours a week in term time.
+The school admits children to the nursery class in the September of the school year in which a child attains the age of 4 years (the school year runs from I September to the 31st August).
 In allocating places in the nursery class the governors will apply this admission policy (excluding the ability to defer places but including the same equal ratio of foundation places to open places) with the one difference set out below.